seilylook/devlog/content/posts/infra_structure/kubernetes/cka/lab_test/index.en.md

 ### 10. Question

 Create a pod called `secret-1401` in the `admin1401` namespace using the `busybox` image.

 The container within the pod should be called `secret-admin` and should `sleep` for `4800` seconds.

-The container should mount a `read-only` secret volume called `secret-volume` at the path /`etc/secret-volume`.
-The secret being mounted has already been created for you and is called dotfile-secret.
+The container should mount a `read-only` secret volume called `secret-volume` at the path `/etc/secret-volume`.

+The secret being mounted has already been created for you and is called `dotfile-secret`.

 #### Answer